 Training & education

 Own strategic consulting

-Studied BA (Hons) Communication Design at Pearl Academy (Delhi) This project is very personal to me because I had dyslexia as a kid
+Studied BA (Hons) Communication Design at Pearl Academy (Delhi) This project is very personal to me because

 For her final-year project, Ayushi designed a board game to help children suffering from dyslexia overcome their challenge in a fun way.
 As part of her research, she attended therapy sessions with dyslexic children at a super-speciality hospital.
 She observed that the children did not like therapy, and often, developed an inferiority complex, and behavioural problems while their talent and capability was neglected.
 The sessions were also expensive.